msaf9/msaf9/README.md

 -->

 <!--Preface-->
-> <p style="text-align:justify">My name is <a href="https://www.linkedin.com/in/sahilafridfarookhi/">Sahil</a> (Fun fact about this part of my name: the name Sahil has derived from Arabic during the Mughal era, which means Guide, Riverbank, shore, etc.).</p>
+> <p style="text-align:justify">My name is <a href="https://www.linkedin.com/in/sahilafridfarookhi/">Sahil</a>😄(Fun fact about this part of my name: the name Sahil has derived from Arabic during the Mughal era, which means Guide, Riverbank, shore, etc.).</p>
-> <p style="text-align:justify">I am a Full-stack developer at an MNC in India.
+> <p style="text-align:justify">I am a Full-stack developer 💻 at an MNC in India [🇮🇳].
 I work on large & medium scale enterprise web applications using different frameworks.<p>
-> <p style="text-align:justify">I love to read books and articles, listen podcasts, and watch soccer (Ardent Leo Messi and FC Barcelona fan) & Cricket.</p>
+> <p style="text-align:justify">I love to read books 📚 and articles, listen podcasts, and watch soccer ⚽ (Ardent Leo Messi and FC Barcelona fan) & Cricket 🏏.</p>

 ---